garrettgsb/errors-and-promises/README.md

 ![A bad error](readme-images/something-happened.png)

+Throwing an error is kind of like throwing a ball, but it's also kind of like throwing a tantrum: The error travels up the call stack, looking for something that can handle it, like a retail customer who keeps asking to speak with everybody's manager.

+If the error makes its way all the way up to the root process-- the Node/browser runtime-- then the app crashes.

+Errors are useful and descriptive, but having our app self-destruct every time somebody spills a glass of water seems like a steep trade-off.
+But we don't have to live with a gun to our heads like that-- that's where **error handling** comes in.

 ## Handling Errors with Try-Catch

 The "try-catch" pattern (and, in Javascript, language feature) is the bread and butter tool for error handling.
 It looks like this: